compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 #.
 Quickly ensure that the MAC address is highlighted, and then click on "OK" in the lower right hand corner of the menu.
 Your
    Raspberry Pi should then start netbooting based on the default image.

 #.
-On the salt master node, run `watch -n1 salt-key -L` and wait for 'raspberrypi' to appear in the "Unaccepted Keys" list.
+On the salt master node, run :code:`watch -n1 salt-key -L` and wait for 'raspberrypi' to appear in the "Unaccepted Keys" list.
    When it does, execute the following commands as root on the salt master node in sequence to pre-commission the default image.::

      # Accept the salt minion